rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 have a better understanding of the problem, and five of those fourteen say they now have a plan.

-  * Here is a question I want to put forward to our community: Do we, as a project, need to put more energy into upfront planning?
+  * Here is a question I want to discuss with the [compiler team and  contributors](https://www.rust-lang.org/governance/teams/compiler) in some future [compiler steering meeting](https://rust-lang.github.io/compiler-team/about/steering-meeting/): Do we, as a project, need to put more energy into upfront planning?
 Or, given our volunteer nature, will that just distract people from "the fun stuff" and potentially burn out contributors?
 In other words: is this 5/14 "ambitions